Our website contains advertisements and affiliate links. We may be compensated for purchases originating from links in this post

 - Crave with Protein from Salmon and Ocean Fish

-One small issue with Crave is that since they concentrate on adult foods, transitioning growing pets from one food to another is sometimes an issue due to difference in taste or smell.
-Some might love the Crave recipe but some might not.
-Pet owners can always gradually mix in Crave with the usual recipe as is Crave’s recommendation.
+One small issue with Crave is that since they concentrate on adult foods, transitioning growing pets from one food to another is sometimes an issue due to differences in taste or smell.
+Some might love the Crave recipe, but some might not.
+Pet owners can always gradually mix in Crave with the usual method as is Crave’s recommendation.

 Crave has an average rating of 34% protein as specified in their package though they guarantee that much of it is from the meat ingredients.
-Protein to fat ratio is around 50 percent.
-The percentage of carbohydrates is around 35%, combined with the fat could result in a healthy and active dog.
+The protein to fat ratio is around 50 percent.
+The percentage of carbohydrates is about 35%, combined with the fat could result in a healthy and active dog.

-Even though Crave doesn’t have products for puppies, the individual pellets are small enough for puppies to feed on, however, it can be a mess to handle.
-Handling is complemented by their convenient re-sealable bags and the prices are competitive for an above average dog food.
-Given the amount of quality ingredients and competitive pricing, Crave is a good choice for your pets.
+Even though Crave doesn’t have products for puppies, the individual pellets are small enough for puppies to feed on.
+However, it can be a mess to handle.
+Their convenient re-sealable bags complement handling, and the prices are competitive for above-average dog food.
+Given the number of quality ingredients and competitive pricing, Crave is an excellent choice for your pets.

 Crave Dog Food Review

-￼ About Crave Like many other dog food brands, Crave markets their products as being protein-rich and high in nutrients, with much of their protein being f
+￼ About Crave Dog Food Like many other dog food brands, Crave markets their products as being protein-rich and high in nutrients, with much of their protei